fantasyland/fantasy-land/README.md

 ## `forAll`

 [Parametric polymorphism][pp] is essential to these algebras.
-When the rules for any type are specified as applied to all values (`forall a b`) of the given generic types (here `a` and `b`), the rule must hold for any Javascript values unless otherwise specified.
+When the rules for any type are specified as applied to all values (`forall a b`) of the given generic types (here `a` and `b`), the rule must hold for any JavaScript values unless otherwise specified.
 This implies, for instance, that code that behaves differently for the `null` or `undefined` value than for other values is unlikely to comply with the rule.

   [pp]: https://en.wikipedia.org/wiki/Parametricity